ralfzosel/zk-smart-search/README.md

 I have only tested on macOS, so I have now idea if it works on Windows, too.

 When it comes to Python, I am just a hobbyist and this is my _first_ project I am publishing on GitHub.
 So it's very likely I made some mistakes.
 Please bear with me.

+*Update (Dec 2025): This project has been significantly refactored and enhanced with Semantic Search capabilities, built with the help of [Responsible Vibe MCP](https://github.com/mrsimpson/responsible-vibe-mcp) and Gemini 3 Pro.*